90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: The Notebook (by Nicholas Sparks)

-65. In the classic children’s book “Guess How Much I Love You,” what animal characters express their love for each other?
+65. Question: In the classic children’s book “Guess How Much I Love You,” what animal characters express their love for each other?

 Answer: Hares